GlobalSport/state-decorator/README.md

     - **reducer**: update state from action arguments and the result of the promise
     - if **notifySuccess** is set, call it with **successMessage** or **getSuccessMessage()**
     - **onDone**: trigger a side effect with no change on state.
-  - if promise is rejected:
+  - if promise is rejected (or aborted):
     - if the action was optimistic, revert the **optimisticReducer** change and replay all following actions.
     - **errorReducer**: change state from promise arguments and returned error.
     - if **notifyError** is set, call it with **errorMessage** or **getErrorMessage()**.